DheerajRawandhe/Amazon-Clone-Project/README.md

-#I Created and built Amazon Clone using HTML, CSS, and JavaScript.
+#I Created and built Amazon Clone using HTML, CSS.